 There are plenty of meat options on the menus but most noteable are the pork charcuterie offerings and the local sobrasada,a raw, cured sausage from the Balearic Islands made with ground pork, paprika and salt and other spices.
 I first came across this spreadable sausage in Mallorca where it tends to be a little spicier and a touch more fatty.

 Visit the shop Autèntic in Mahón on Plaça Esplanada for a chance to taste and buy the best of the island’s speciality produce including Mahón cheese, pork charcuterie and the local goat’s cheese marinated in red wine from the Binifadet winery.

 Being an island it is no surprise that fish restaurants abound and two I particularly love are right by picturesque harbours, lined with fishing boats, one in Ciutadella on the west coast and the other in Fornells in the north.

 One of Menorca’s most famous fish restaurants is S’Amarador by the bridge overlooking the pretty harbour.

 Opening in 2012 S’Amarador quickly established itself as one of the best fish and shellfish restaurants on the island.
-Specialties include seafood stews, lobster, grilled and baked fish and a wide variety of tapas: shrimps, prawns, clams, mussels, anchovies and squid.
+Specialities include seafood stews, lobster, grilled and baked fish and a wide variety of tyical Menorcan cuisine and tapas: shrimps, prawns, clams, mussels, anchovies and squid.
 They also have an excellent wine selection.
 We dined on one of the pavement tables.
 The interior is light and tastefully decorated with an understated charm.
 Here you’ll also find an inner courtyard with a large fig tree, as well as a spectacular first floor terrace.